 For those of us who must grin, bear, and live through onsite construction, I’ve compiled a few tips and tricks gleaned from years of guiding clients through the process.

 The key to getting a renovation off to a good start is to plan, plan, and plan ahead!
 The first thing I do when beginning a construction project is to sit down with my contractor and a full pot of coffee and create a complete Timeline of the project from start to finish.
 We not only include when various elements of construction will take place, such as demo and framing out the new space, but when all materials and fixtures will need to be finalized as well.
 We include the dates in which he’ll need the specifications for fixtures, as well as when materials will need to be on site.
+Making a schedule is one of the most important things to do before you start on a project as your calvert stated it’s important to do as much research as possible and know what exactly how long a certain projects will take.

 In creating this Timeline, you’ll want to make sure that you have ample time to select your flooring, countertops, tiles, and fixtures – and that they can all be shipped and on site in accordance with your contractor’s projected schedule.
 If the Timeline demands that all tile be on site in 4 weeks, you need to either accept that you can’t have those mosaic insets with an 8-10 week lead time or think about pushing your construction start date back.
 Having a contractor waiting for a material or fixture costs both time and money, and it can have a negative domino effect on other parts of the project.
 A thoroughly thought out Timeline may make you realize you’re not ready to start construction as soon as you thought – something you and your contractor would be better off knowing before a crew tears apart your kitchen!